lsst/dp0-2_lsst_io/tutorials-examples/cmdline-beginner.rst

 1.2.
 In the launcher window under "Other", select the terminal.

 .. figure:: /_static/other_terminal.png
+	:alt: Options visible in the section of the launcher entitled other within the notebook aspect.
+		Selections from the left are: terminal launcher, text file, markdown file, python file, and a help button.

 1.3.
 Set up the Rubin Observatory environment.